Wawrinka battles past Murray to reach French Open final

 In earning a meeting with nine-time winner Rafael Nadal or Dominic Thiem in Paris on Sunday, the third seed became the oldest French Open men's finalist since 1973.

-Nadal or Thiem certainly won't be taking Wawrinka lightly: He is 3-0 in grand slam finals, topping Nadal to open his account in Melbourne in 2014.
+Nadal or Thiem certainly won't be taking Wawrinka lightly: He is a perfect 3-0 in grand slam finals, topping Nadal to open his account in Melbourne in 2014.

 Unusually for Wawrinka at a grand slam, he entered the semifinal in almost perfect form, not dropping a set.
-The same couldn't be said of 2016 finalist Murray, who also dealt with illness on the eve of the tournament.
+The same couldn't be said of 2016 finalist Murray, who also dealt with illness on the eve of the tournament and had struggled overall to back up his remarkable play the last seven months of 2016.

+"I'm proud of the tournament I had," Murray told reporters.
+"I did well considering.
+You know, I was one tiebreak away from getting to the final when I came in really struggling.

-And it is likely that Wawrinka's freshness contributed to his stunning comeback.
+It is likely that Wawrinka's freshness contributed to his stunning comeback.

 No nightmare for Wawrinka